sjd69/Applied_Cryptography/phase3-init/reports/phase3-writeup.md

 ### Justification
 We chose to use SHA256 instead of SHA1 due to SHA1 being considered broken.
 Since this is just a file sharing service, SHA256 seems more than adequate rather than going with a more heavy-handed SHA512.

 Using passwords gives the user a secret that only he knows to log in.
 Since only the hash and salt are stored on the server, thanks to pre-image resistance even if the database (UserList.bin in this case) compromised the password will still be sufficiently secure.
-To avoid monitoring of communcations channel compromising passwords since they are passed in plaintext, the security of this implementation relies on the assumption that **T4** is properly addressed, since that threat is out of scope.
+To avoid monitoring of communications channel compromising passwords since they are passed in plaintext, the security of this implementation relies on the assumption that **T4** is properly addressed, since that threat is out of scope.

 ## T2: Token Modification/Forgery